Srilekya07/AirWatcher/README.md

-# AirWatcher
+# 🌿 AirWatcher, A Real-Time Air Quality Prediction System
 "This project develops an AI-powered model using machine learning techniques to predict Air Quality Index (AQI) based on environmental data.
 It aims to provide accurate forecasts, helping in proactive pollution management and public health awareness."
-🌿 Real-Time Air Quality Prediction System

 📊 Project Overview